garmann/todo-redis/README.md

 ## todo
-- testing (unint & http) of new fetaures
+- testing (unit & http) of new fetaures
 - promise chaining & promises needs rework
 - es6 arrows at promises in redis-lowlevel
 - unit testing